Authority to make secondary legislation

 - where early commencement is necessary for compliance with statutory or international obligations;

 - where early commencement is necessary to avoid unfair commercial advantage being taken, or the purpose of the secondary legislation being defeated; or

 See the CabGuide for further details on the 28-day rule.

-7.101The Guide to Working with the Parliamentary Counsel Office contains information on certifying, gazetting, and publishing regulations (see also paragraphs 1.50 - 1.52).
+7.105 The Turning Policy Into Law Guide contains information on certifying, gazetting, and publishing regulations (see also paragraphs 1.50 - 1.52).